 Carter wrote a book on copyright law in blogging called “The Legal Side of Blogging: How Not to Get Sued, Fired, Arrested, or Killed” and said that businesses need to understand that copyright infringement is a form of theft.

 “There is bad information out there that tells business owners, lawyers, people that they can use anything they find on the internet as long as they give an attribution and a link back to the original,” she said.
 “That’s wrong.”
-[Read related article: Best Social Media Marketing Solutions for Small Businesses]
+[Read related article: Social Media for Business: Marketing, Customer Service and More ]

 What constitutes infringement